 Students interact through their coursework and through activities such as those sponsored by the Biology Club.

-To earn a minor in Biology, a student must complete BIOL 150 Introduction to Biology I: Cells, BIOL 160 Introduction to Biology II: Organisms, BIOL 240 Genetics, and 9 elective credits in biology, with at least three of the elective credits being upper-level (300-level or higher).
+To earn a minor in Biology, a student must complete BIOL 100 Concepts in Biology or BIOL 150 Introduction to Biology I: Cells, and BIOL 160 Introduction to Biology II: Organisms.
+Twelve credits at the 200 level or above BIOL courses with at least one course being at the 300 level or above.

 Students are strongly encouraged to observe professionals in their fields of interest and to participate in independent research, internships and/or other experiences that emphasize independent work and demonstration of professional skills.
 Students can start working with faculty on research projects as early as their first year at MCLA, and many present their findings at local and regional research conferences.
 A number of local institutions regularly host MCLA interns, and other internships can be established based on a student’s area of interest.